Chris232181/Case_Study1.3/README.md

     * What is the background of your company?
 What do they do?
 Who are their competitors?

     * How does this company use technology to their advantage?
 Why are they considered a FinTech company?

+     JPM offer JPM Coin which allows its customers to make instant trasactions to other JPM customers JPM is developing the platform for that reason they are considered a fintech company

     * Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?